Renters' Insurance Overview

 Please note: "Change in Policy Terms" means the modification, addition, or deletion of any term, coverage, duty, or condition from the previous policy.
 The correction of typographical or scrivener's errors or the application of mandated legislative changes is not a change in policy terms.

-Proof of Ownership: A very common claim concern involving a renter's policy is proving ownership and how much was paid for damaged or destroyed personal property.
-It is very important to keep receipts of large items.
+Proof of Ownership: A common claim concern involving a renter's policy is proving ownership and how much was paid for damaged or destroyed personal property.
+It is important to keep receipts of large items.
 It is also important to take photos or videos of the personal property in your residence.
 Remember, it is the responsibility of the insured to provide proof of ownership.
 Keep an inventory, including serial numbers when available.
 You should also maintain copies of inventories and other documents in a location away from the residence premises.
 Make duplicate copies and upload them to a hard drive stored at another location.

 The insured should also compile an inventory of all damaged personal property.
 The inventory should include the date of purchase, quantity, description, value, and the amount paid for each item.
 The insured may be asked to produce receipts, bills, and any other related documents to justify the amounts provided.